csiro-robotics/WildScenes/README.md

 ### Trained Models

-Will be released soon.
+Will be released in the next few weeks.

 ### Training code

+Please note, training and evaluation code is still WIP, final release expected in the next few weeks.

 All training and eval scripts are located in the directory scripts/benchmark.
 We use the open source mmsegmentation and mmdetection3d repositories for training and evaluating semantic segmentation on WildScenes.

+Important: before running any scripts, please first modify the "data_root" path in wildscenes/configs/base/datasets/wildscenes.py and in wildscenes/configs3d/base/datasets/wildscenes.py.
+This needs to point to the path to the root directory where you save the repository.

 #### 2D Training

-2D Training has not been fully released yet, please don't raise issues yet as this section of the code is still being debugged.

-Using mmsegmentation, 2D models can be trained using train2d.py.
-We will release pre-configured bash scripts for training soon.
+Using mmsegmentation, 2D models can be trained using scripts/benchmark/train2d.py.
+We have released pre-configured scripts for running training on some existing 2D semantic segmentation methods.

-Additional documentation will be released soon.

-Please note that the seed is not set by default, therefore your own 2D training will not be able to exactly reproduce the results in the paper.
+Please note that the seed is not set by default, therefore your own 2D training may not exactly reproduce the results in the paper.

 #### 3D Training

-3D Training is still under development and will be released soon.
+Using mmdetection3d, 3D models can be trained using scripts/benchmark/train2d.py.
+We have released pre-configured scripts for running training on some existing 3D semantic segmentation methods.

 ### Evaluation code

-Evaluation can be performed using eval2d.py and eval3d.py.
-Documentation and bash scripts will be released soon.
+#### 2D Evaluation

+2D models can be evaluated using scripts/benchmark/eval2d.py.

+#### 3D Evaluation

+3D models can be evaluated using scripts/benchmark/eval3d.py.

 ### Citation
 <p>